A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment

-The presented formulation of the forward and inverse problems together offer complete freedom in the choice of the number of sonications tests $J$, the size of the MRI images $M$, the size of the parameter space for the aberrations $G$ and the number of elements $N$.
-In practice, it is preferable to take $J$ to be as small as possible to reduce the time required to collect the MRI data.
+From a practical perspective, our formulation of the forward and inverse problems offer complete freedom in the choice of the number of sonications tests $J$, the size of the MRI images $M$, the size of the parameter space for the aberrations $G$ and the number of elements $N$.
+It is often preferable to take $J$ to be as small as possible to reduce the time required to collect the MRI data.
 It is also desirable to choose $G$ to be small in order to reduce the computational cost of the algorithms.
 Taking $M$ to be large means that each MRI image will have more information.
 However, the signal to noise ratio drops rapidly for voxels that are far from the focal point.
-This is the main reason why the dataset in the MR-ARFI experiments uses a much smaller field of view compared with the artificial example.
-Then the choice of each one of these parameters is a delicate task that requires further study in future.
+This is the reason why the dataset in the MR-ARFI experiments uses a smaller field of view compared to the artificial example.
+Then the choice of each one of these parameters requires further study in future.